leozhangcs/leozhangcs.github.io/index.md

 -->

 ### News
+- [Aug-25] Our new work __TED++: Submanifold-Aware Backdoor Detection via Layerwise Tubular-Neighbourhood Screening__ has been accepted to the 2025 IEEE _International Conference on Data Mining (ICDM)_!
+Congrats to Nam!

+- [Aug-25] Our new work __Pre-training CLIP against Data Poisoning with Optimal Transport-based Matching and Alignment__ has been accepted to the main Conference on _Empirical Methods in Natural Language Processing (EMNLP)_!
+Congrats to the team!

+- the 2026 _Network and Distributed System Security (NDSS)  Symposium_!
+Well done, Zhaoxi and Xiaomei!

 - [Aug-25] Our new work __Character-Level Perturbations Disrupt LLM Watermarks__ has been accepted by the 2026 _Network and Distributed System Security (NDSS)  Symposium_!
 Well done, Zhaoxi and Xiaomei!

 - [Jul-25] I will serve as a __Senior PC__ for AAAI-26.
 Looking forward to your excellent submissions!